springone-tour-2020-cicd/katacoda-scenarios/4-argocd/step3.md

-# Logging in...

-There are two ways to interact with Argo CD: the CLI and the UI.
-Lets' begin by logging into each of them.
+# Log in to ArgoCD

+Objective:
+Log in to ArgoCD using both the `argocd` CLI as well as the UI.

+In the step, you will:
+* Obtain the default password for the admin user
+* Log in using the `argocd` CLI
+* Log in using the ArgoCD UI

-## The CLI
+## argocd CLI

 First, we need to obtain login credentials.
 The default admin username is `admin`.
 In order to get the default admin password, run:
 ```